 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Determining the underlying cause, as well as having a trial-and-error approach to the types of shampoos and products you use, can both make a difference.
+Determining the underlying cause, as well as having a trial-and-error approach to the types of shampoos and products you use, can make a difference.

 Beneficial shampoo ingredients for thinning hair include: